 - Parmlig error

-Such errors can be disastrous.
+Such mistakes can be disastrous.
 According to a 2017 Ponemon Institute study, the average cost of downtime at an organization is about $9,000 per minute.
 That doesn’t even take into account the damage to your company’s reputation, customer base, and future.
 But here’s another statistic to keep in mind – a stunning 40 percent of businesses that suffer significant downtime never fully recover.

 Preventing Expensive Downtime